S3 method for numeric

 Arguments passed to or from other methods.

 Initial (old) range of values.
-If NULL
+If NULL, will take the range of

-the input vector (range(x)
+the input vector (range(x)).

 Toggle warnings.